 From the synthesized design we were able to quickly examine the problem timing paths.
 We immediately noticed that the core was not using any of the FPGA clocking resources for clocks that were generated by user logic.

 Moreover, various unsynchronized domain crossings were found in the timing paths reports.
-Clearly, this IP core needed modifications before implementation in an UltraScale FPGA.
+Clearly, this IP core needed modifications before implementation in a Xilinx Zynq UltraScale FPGA.

 The first few questions that must be addressed:

 To answer the first question, we wanted to isolate the IP core such that any exiting FPGA external logic that may itself have issues was not involved.
 The presence of a large setup and hold in the base FPGA design were also driving build times to over an hour.
 By isolating the IP core, the build times could be significantly reduced.

 The ZedBoard proved to be an excellent platform for the IP core FPGA implementation.
 The Zynq 7020 FPGA was large enough and the evaluation board had sufficient I/O to allow stimulus to be generated for interrupts, timeout simulations, and other various needs.

 A small block diagram design was created that used dual ported block RAMs as ROM and RAM for the x86 processor.
 A standalone BSP ARM processing system was used to “hot configure” the x86 ROM with the test machine code.

 The next step was developing applications for the obsolete processor.
 Here, the diverse experience of the DornerWorks Engineering team came in to full use.
 One of our engineers was still familiar with the x86 processor assembly language and the needed build tools!
 The team was able to retrieve the tools from sources on the internet and stand up a build environment.